cburgmer/rasterizeHTML.js/README.md

 Testing
 -------

+Run

+    $ npm install
-$ ./run_tests.sh
+    $ ./node_modules/.bin/grunt

-checks the code against JSHint and runs the unit tests via PhantomJS.
+for linting, jasmine tests and minification.

 Alternatively point your browser to test/SpecRunner.html (under Chrome you will either need to start the browser passing in the option "--allow-file-access-from-files" or load the page through a local webserver).

 Possibly due to a bug with the same origin policy under Webkit certain tests that need to read the canvas will fail and are disabled.